 What is Graylog?

-Graylog is a powerful platform that allows for easy log management of both structured and unstructured data along with debugging applications.
+As every software system “talks” in logs, they must be constantly monitored.
+However, the logs are often scattered across multiple servers, and, as the data volume grows, management of the logs becomes more and more time-consuming.
+To address these challenges, we opted for Graylog, a powerful open source platform for management of both structured and unstructured data along with debugging applications.
 It is based on Elasticsearch, MongoDB, and Scala.
 Graylog has a main server, which receives data from its clients installed on different servers, and a web interface, which visualizes the data and allows to work with logs aggregated by the main server.

 We use Graylog primarily as the stash for the logs in web applications we build.
 However, it is also effective when working with raw strings (i.e. syslog): the tool parses it into the structured data.
 It also allows advanced custom search in the logs using structured queries.
 In other words, when integrated properly with a web app, Graylog helps engineers to analyze the system behavior on almost per code-line basis.Graylog/Grafana Dashboard Example

 How We Use Graylog

-The main advantage of Graylog is that it provides a perfect single instance of log collection for the whole system.
-This comes in handy if the system infrastructure is large and complex.
-It could be distributed around multiple places, and not all team members could have immediate access to all its components.
+The main advantage of Graylog is that it provides a perfect single datastorage for application logs and structured analytical data.
+This comes in handy if the system infrastructure is large and complex — distributed around multiple places, when not all team members could have immediate access to all components.
 With Graylog, we tackle these issues and ensure rapid incident response time.

-At Logicify, we use Graylog both for the applications under development and the ones already released publicly.
+At Logicify, Graylog serves both the applications under development and the ones already released publicly.
 In both cases, some modes of Graylog application are unique, while some intersect.

 Graylog use in development, testing, and staging phases